Arthur Kill Vertical Lift Bridge

 The bridge connects the western bulge in Staten Island, upper left, with the New Jersey mainland.

 The Arthur Kill Vertical Lift Bridge is a rail vertical-lift bridge connecting Elizabethport, New Jersey, and the Howland Hook Marine Terminal on Staten Island, New York, United States.
 The bridge was built by the Baltimore and Ohio Railroad in 1959 to replace the Arthur Kill Bridge, a swing bridge opened in 1890.
 It contains a single track that is used mainly to carry garbage out of New York City, as well as to transport freight to destinations in western Staten Island.
 The bridge parallels the Goethals Bridge, which carries Interstate 278.

-It has the longest lift span of any vertical-lift bridge in the world, with two 215 ft towers and a 558 ft truss span that allows a 500 ft channel.
+The Arthur Kill Bridge has the longest lift span of any vertical-lift bridge in the world, with two 215 ft towers and a 558 ft truss span that allows a 500 ft channel.
 It clears mean high water by 31 ft when closed and 135 ft when lifted.